Codaisseur/cooking-with-objects/README.md

 4. require the waiter in the pizzeria
 5. make a instance of the waiter in the pizzeria
 6. call the greeting method
+7. test if it all works
+8. save your progress

 ### 1. Create a waiter
 - Create a file `waiter.rb`